daniel5151/cs137lecturenotes/lecturenotes.md

 ### Sorting - Insertion Sort
 - seperate the array into a **sorted part** and an **unsorted part**.
-- For every **x** in the unsorted part, find where x should go in the sorted part.
+- for every **x** in the unsorted part, find where x should go in the sorted part.
 	- shift up elements that are > x in the sorted part
 	- insert x
 - repeat n-1 times